equinix-labs/metal-go/docs/DeviceCreateInFacilityInput.md

 ### NewDeviceCreateInFacilityInput

-`func NewDeviceCreateInFacilityInput(facility DeviceCreateInFacilityInputAllOfFacility, operatingSystem string, plan string, ) *DeviceCreateInFacilityInput`
+`func NewDeviceCreateInFacilityInput(facility FacilityInputFacility, operatingSystem string, plan string, ) *DeviceCreateInFacilityInput`

 NewDeviceCreateInFacilityInput instantiates a new DeviceCreateInFacilityInput object This constructor will assign default values to properties that have it defined,